What is SPACE?

-*Make recommendations to improve inadequate or failing professional responses to County Lines' incidents.
+Make recommendations to improve inadequate or failing professional responses to County Lines exploitation.

-*Collaborate with charities to enable necessary changes which will better safeguard County Lines affected children and young people, and their needs.
+Collaborate with charities and statutory services to enable necessary changes which will better safeguard County Lines affected children and young people, and their needs.

-*Provide training seminars to equip professionals and other organisations including those listed below, to recognise signs of County Lines and gain an understanding of the wider context of this exploitation.
+Train and equip statutory and wider professionals including those listed below, to recognise signs of County Lines and gain a rare insight and understanding of the wider context of this exploitation.

 British Transport Police

-*Provide free signposting, support and advice for families directly involved in County Lines.
+*Provide free national advocacy and advice for families directly affected by County Lines exploitation.

 Campaign for change within the current multi-agency response to (C)CE.
 We founded and co-lead the NPIES Advisory Group (see separate tab) and are currently highlighting the disparity in statutory recognition and support within the Modern Slavery framework for British victims.